The Home of Daryl & Sharna Balfour

 Kwando Lagoon Camp is a classic luxury tented safari camp built on raised wooden decks overlooking a tranquil lagoon off the Kwando River (which becomes the Linyanti River and subsequently the Chobe River on its journey to join the Zambezi near the Botswana border with Zimbabwe at Kasane).
 In recent years it has become one of my favourite camps in Botswana, both for its excellent game viewing as well as its traditional old safari style – though the camp was rebuilt in early 2011 and is now quite stunning in its new guise!
 The camp exists for the game viewing and there is none of the pressure of many other camps to return from outings to fit in with the camp kitchen timetable…

 The Kwando concession is the most remote in Botswana, situated as it is in the far north-eastern corner of the country bordering on to Namibia’s Caprivi Strip, and Lagoon Camp (below) is undoubtedly one of the most remote and isolated camps in the country too.
-A favourite for Daryl Balfour Wildphotos Safaris for sure!
+In the past two years we have revised our itinerary at the last moment to spend time at the nearby Lebala Camp in the same concession in order to be closer to the den site.

 Picture